hoangviet2/LearningHub/README.md

   </ol>
 </details>

-## Tổng quan về Study Aid
+## Overview of Study Aid

-- Tối ưu hoá việc học bằng các AI model.
+- Optimize learning through AI models.
-- Một Website giúp kết nối các bạn học sinh có cùng sở thích môn học
+- A website that connects students with shared academic interests.

 ---